pivot-access-ltd/bma-offline-docs/src/try-out-the-maas-cli-5236.md

 <a href="#heading--Set-the-DNS-server-IP-address"><h2 id="heading--Set-the-DNS-server-IP-address">Set the DNS server IP address</h2></a>

 The next step?
 Set the DNS server IP address.
-You can do this by issuing the CLI subcommand called "dnsresource".
+You can do this by issuing the CLI sub-command called "dnsresource".
 Let's look at the help for that command:

 ```nohighlight
 maas admin dnsresource --help